Battle.net: Battle.net 2.0 (2009–2013)

 The second section consists of making Battle.net into a competitive platform for players which involves a new improved matchmaking system, simplifying the process of players organizing games.
 The ladder system has also been revamped; the system classifies players into certain leagues according to their level of competitiveness.
 Players would then compete against others who have a similar skill level to their own, albeit across leagues.
 There is also a special practice league to practice and hone skills, where game speed is reduced and maps are designed to create a slower pace of the game.
-The party system works similar to that of World of Warcraft where players with friends would join together and enter games as a party.
+The party system works similar to that of World of Warcraft where players with friends would join and enter games as a party.

 The final section involves the new chat system which involves a new system similar to instant messaging across games.
 Players may communicate with friends across games, servers, and characters.

-World of Warcraft initially did not support Battle.net, having separate accounts from Battle.net once until the revamp of Battle.net on March 20, 2009 which forced players to merge their World of Warcraft accounts with the new Battle.net accounts.
+World of Warcraft initially did not support Battle.net, having separate accounts from Battle.net once until the revamp of Battle.net on March 20, 2009, which forced players to merge their World of Warcraft accounts with the new Battle.net accounts.
 The features of Battle.net utilized in World of Warcraft include allowing players to engage in cross-realm, cross-faction and cross-game chat, which allows players to talk with their friends on their Real ID friends list, from other factions, other servers as well as other games such as StarCraft II and Diablo III.
-On November 11, 2009 Blizzard Entertainment made Battle.net a mandatory feature for World of Warcraft players.
+On November 11, 2009, Blizzard Entertainment made Battle.net a mandatory feature for World of Warcraft players.

 StarCraft II was the first game to natively support the new revamped Battle.net online interface.
 It was split into three installments: the base game with the subtitle Wings of Liberty, expansion pack Heart of the Swarm, stand-alone expansion pack Legacy of the Void and downloadable content mission packs Nova Covert Ops.

 The new interface includes a chat service which is similar to that of instant messengers which allows players to interact across different games.
 The platform also supports VoIP for players.

 On May 5, 2010, Blizzard revealed that Battle.net 2.0 would be integrated with social networking site Facebook, "linking the world's premier online gaming platform with the world's most popular social platform".